anthonyalford/twitter-globe/README.md

-# Tweets on a Globe!
+# Tweets on a Map!

-Real-time visualization of geotagged tweets about a given topic, using d3, socket.io, and the Twitter API.
+Real-time visualization of geotagged tweets about a given topic using socket.io, and the Twitter API.

-Read all the gory details at:
+Read the original blog post at:

 http://joelgrus.com/2016/02/27/trump-tweets-on-a-globe-aka-fun-with-d3-socketio-and-the-twitter-api/

+Original code:
 ![tweets on a globe](https://raw.githubusercontent.com/joelgrus/twitter-globe/master/globe.gif)

 (Props to Mike Bostock's <a href = "http://bl.ocks.org/mbostock/4183330">World Tour</a>,